pts/tinyveracrypt/README.txt

 Features
 ~~~~~~~~
+* tinyveracrypt can create VeraCrypt, TrueCrypt and LUKS encrypted volumes
+  (neither veracrypt nor cryptsetup can do all these as a single tool)
 * tinyveracrypt is easier to install from source than VeraCrypt or
   cryptsetup.
 * tinyveracrypt works offline: it can be run on one machine, and the effect